sunertl/obsidian-quartz/content/index.md

 ---
 title: Welcome
 ---
 I’m Stefan.
+Welcome to my

-I work in IT security & compliance and I created this [[Networked Thought|website]] to publish my notes on various subjects and topics I'm interested in.
+I work in IT security & compliance and I created this [[Networked Thought|website]] to publish my notes on various topics I'm interested in.
 My notes are all created in [Obsidian](https://obsidian.md/) - a simple, yet powerful note-taking app based on [Markdown](https://en.wikipedia.org/wiki/Markdown).

 While I tend to keep my notes all over the place and try to have them 'organized' through connections rather than hierarchy (like in a folder for example), I created a vast number of technical notes and documentation that have their own place in my collection of notes, separated from my other notes that have organically emerged from my own thinking.
 If you're interested in my technical notes, take a look at my [[content/Wiki/index|index]].
 My own, written ideas, as a snippet and representation of my own thinking, are tagged as [[evergreen]].